emaranowski/erm-api-project/README.md

 ## Launch Instructions

-1. Clone this repo.
+- Clone this repo.

-2. In the top-level directory, run `npm i -D`.
+- In the root directory, run `npm i -D`.

-3. In the backend directory, run `npm i -D`, then run:
+- In the backend directory, run `npm i -D`.

+- In the backend, create a __.env__ file modeled after __.env.example__, editing any details as desired, and adding your own JWT_SECRET.

-`npx dotenv sequelize db:migrate && npx dotenv sequelize db:seed:all`.
+- In the backend, run migrations and seeders: `npx dotenv sequelize db:migrate && npx dotenv sequelize db:seed:all`.
+If needed, undo with: `npx dotenv sequelize db:seed:undo:all && npx dotenv sequelize db:migrate:undo:all`.

-4. In the frontend directory, run `npm i -D`.
+- In the backend directory, run `npm start`.

-5. In the backend directory, run `npm start`.
+- In the frontend directory, run `npm i -D`.

-6. In the frontend directory, run `npm start`.
+- In the frontend directory, run `npm start`.

 ## Database Schema Design